isa-group/project-template-nodejs/README.md

 #### buildOn

-Formats today's date using the date-format library and writes it on package.json.
+Formats today's date using the dateformat library and writes it on package.json.

 ```js
 grunt.registerTask('buildOn', function () {